krazyito65/discord_pokemon_fusion/README.md

 You can launch the container via a raw docker run command or use docker-compose if you have it installed.

 Docker-compose is recommended if available.

+Alternatively, if you have docker installed already you can simply run `./run_bot.sh`
 #### Docker Compose
 ```sh
 # Startup